Health care is constantly changing. Staying on top of new information and best practices is more important than ever.

 - An application is processed when payment in full is received.
 If mailing in a check, please allow 2 to 3 weeks for processing.

-- You may schedule your exam as soon as you receive the exam eligibility e-mail with BCEN’s test delivery provider, Pearson VUE.
+If you are recertifying by exam, you may schedule your exam as soon as you receive the exam eligibility e-mail with BCEN’s test delivery provider, Pearson VUE.

-Please note: You must schedule and sit for the exam within the assigned 90-day testing window identified in the exam eligibility e-mail.
+You must schedule and sit for the exam within the assigned 90-day testing window identified in the exam eligibility e-mail.